laravel-enso/documentation/docs/packages/vue-datatable.md

 - `icon`, optional, string or array of strings, expects Font Awesome icon classes (make sure the used class is available in the page, via a local or global import).
 If not given, no icon is used
 - `crtNo`, optional, boolean, flag for showing the current line number
+- `cache`, optional, boolean, flag for activating the cache for the table totals (more information in the Caching Support section)
 - `auth`, optional, boolean, flag for removing auth when using in enso context
 - `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table, for example when typing in the search box or changing filters, default `100`